-Pests identified in the RPMS and the National Pest Plant Accord 2006 (NPPA) are banned from sale or distribution, unless specifically exempt by a strategy rule.
+All National Pest Plant Accord 2008 (NPPA) species are banned from sale, propagation or distribution.
+Pests identified in the RPMS are banned from sale or distribution unless specifically exempted by a strategy rule.
 This is to prevent the further spread of these pest species.
 All pet shops, plant nurseries and other sale outlets are inspected on an annual basis to ensure compliance.
 In addition to this, internet trading sites may be checked regularly to ensure that pests are not being traded on this forum.